 What is the most challenging part of your job?

 Planning is the most challenging part of the job.
-In order to avoid wasting time in the field, I plan every shoot based on a myriad of factors that include weather, moon position, sun angle, tide level, month of year, and time of day.
+In order to avoid wasting time in the field, I plan every shoot based on a myriad of factors that include weather, moon position, sun angle, tide level, the month of year, and time of day.
 Before going out on a shoot, I spend a lot of time planning.
 And even with all the planning, conditions are often wrong by the time I arrive on site.
 Such is the life of an outdoor photographer.

 Locations and weather conditions seem to be a crucial aspect to a successful picture.
 How do you handle these unpredictable factors?